 The trace table produced by CICS helps you determine the cause of a problem.
 It shows the flow of control through the CICS modules.
-This section describes the entries included in the trace table by data table services.
+The entries described here are included in the trace table by data table services.

 For information on the contents of the trace table and how to obtain it, see the CICS Problem Determination Guide.